-The personal loan sector has the reputation of being a product for higher risk consumers.
+The personal loan sector has the reputation of being a product for higher-risk consumers.
 Although subprime borrowers are still well represented, most of the growth is in the prime and near-prime risk tiers.
-As the market grows, the lion’s share of personal loans is shifting to moderate risk borrowers.
+As the market grows, the lion’s share of personal loans is shifting to moderate-risk borrowers.

 What are the key business models and capital sources for personal loan lending?

 There are three key models personal loan lenders use to source capital.
 Some lenders combine multiple capital sources in hybrid funding models.